cbazil114/password-generate/README.md

 ## Credits

-Thank you to Natasha Mann, the tutor who supported me during this assignment.
+Thank you to Natasha Mann, the tutor who supported me during this assignment, and the learning assistants who answered my other questions.